ethz-asl/maplab/docs/pages/installation/B_Compilation-and-Debugging.md

 ```
 catkin build maplab --no-deps
 ```
+However, depending on the changes you've made, you might get a SEGFAULT when running.
+This can happen especially when changing headers that are included elsewhere.
+If you get a crash after using `--no-deps`, try first recompiling everything with `catkin build maplab`.

 ### Compile in Release/Debug mode
 Most packages are not built in Release mode.
 To build packages in Release mode: